Central Exam — General Science

 Which type of phloem tissue is responsible for translocation of sugars in plants?

-A Sieve tube members only
+A Sieve tube elements

 B Companion cells only